-Holding this unit is resulting in getting paid more in a growing number of RTOs.
+Holding this unit is resulting in a higher salary for Trainers in a growing number of RTOs.
 Doing TAERES501 will show Studies in Applied Research that are linked to the Boyer framework of scholarship.
 It’s also a chance to do some pretty interesting stuff.

 About the Program

 Why is it exciting?